Everything you need to know if there’s a public sewer within the boundary of your property

 While this may sound alarming, sewers through property boundaries are very common, particularly since the private sewer transfer in 2011.
 This resulted in most private sewers throughout England and Wales being transferred into public ownership.
 In 2022, most properties have a public sewer on or near their land.

 The best way to establish if your property is connected to a public sewer system is by contacting a professional and having a drain survey carried out.
-An expert can examine the system in place using a CCTV drain survey, manual survey, or by checking sewer maps, which can help you to determine which drains are your responsibility and which drains are shared.
+An expert drainage company such as Lanes can examine the system in place using a CCTV drain survey, manual survey, or by checking sewer maps, which can help you to determine which drains are your responsibility and which drains are shared.
 The deeds to your property can also help in this area.

 A public sewer within the boundary of your property may seem like a cause for concern.
 However, by making yourself aware of your rights and responsibilities, it will cause minimal issues for you in practice.